-Colorado Water Conservation Board Department of Natural Resources
+io Water vation Board Departmen rit of Natural Resources

 Tasks 5.
 Summer 2020 a.
 Adopt and monitor b.
 Use new information to identify additional release sites 6.
 Fall 2020 a.
 Analyze results b.
 Use results to identify best potential viable population areas Final Products 7.
 Spring 2021 a.
 Final Report to YWG BRT and CWCB Method/Procedure: Map and associated data will be gathered from identified sources by YRLSP volunteers and stored in ArcGIS/Access formats for best availability to interested partners/stakeholders.
 YRLSP volunteer(s) will work with CDA and other interested stakeholders to develop the draft monitoring protocol.
 Insects are available from the Colorado Department of Agriculture at no cost.
 Local 4-H clubs will be approached first to implement pilot "adopt-a-bug-site" monitoring protocols.
 YRLSP volunteer(s) will look for additional funding sources to grow and sustain the program.
-Grantee Deliverable: (Describe the deliverable the grantee expects from this task) A comprehensive release site map and associated shapefiles/data.
-Youth engagement in helping to solve a problem that adversely affects our agricultural economy and our river and riparian resources.
-CWCB Deliverable: (Describe the deliverable the grantee will provide CWCB documenting the completion of this task) Report to XWG Roundtable and CWCB, including an executive summary, documenting progress

-Report to YWG Roundtable and CWCB, including an executive summary, documenting progress in developing biological control capability and youth involvement in grassroots management of leafy spurge in riparian and agricultural environments in the Yampa Valley.
+Grantee Deliverable: (Describe the deliverable the grantee expects from this task) 1.
+A comprehensive release site map and associated shapefiles/data.
+2. Youth engagement in helping to solve a problem that adversely affects our agricultural economy and our river and riparian resources.
+CWCB Deliverable: (Describe the deliverable the grantee will provide CWCB documenting the completion of this task) Report to YWG Roundtable and CWCB, including an executive summary, documenting progress in developing biological control capability and youth involvement in grassroots management of leafy spurge in riparian and agricultural environments in the Yampa Valley.